2018 Creative Strings Workshop Faculty (in progress)

 Kris Keith, Flute/Saxophone

-For over two decades, Kris Keith has made a name for himself in the local music scene in Columbus, Ohio.
-His reputation as a strong woodwind doubler and his ability to perform a wide range of musical styles from jazz to classical, from Cuban to Brazilian, from rock to funk, has kept him in high demand as a sideman and session player.
+Kris’s reputation as a strong woodwind doubler and his ability to perform a wide range of musical styles from jazz to classical, from Cuban to Brazilian, from rock to funk, has kept him in demand as a sideman and session player.

 - La Charanga Tres, a ten-piece orchestra celebrating the music of Cuba